tact-lang/tact-docs/README.md

 — Got an idea?
 [Open an Issue](https://github.com/tact-lang/tact-docs/issues/new/choose).
 — Ready to contribute?
 [Set up your Development Environment](#set-up-your-development-environment).

-For more details on contributing, check out: [docs/contribute](https://tact.org/docs/contribute)

 ---

 ## Set Up Your Development Environment